Home » 10 Types of Blue Parrots (with Pictures)

 White-Capped Pionus

-Only a vet can help sex white-capped pionus, as males and females have no aesthetic differences.
+Only a vet can sex white-capped pionus, as males and females have no aesthetic differences.

-The rarity of blue parrots can lead to a higher price tag than a first-time bird owner may expect.
-Let’s look at how much you should expect to pay for a blue parrot:
+Here’s a guide to how much you should expect to pay for a blue parrot:

 Blue-and-gold macaws$1,200 to $1,500